-Saturday of the Ninth Week of Ordinary Time; Optional Memorial of St. Norbert, bishop
+Saturday of the Ninth Week in Ordinary Time; Optional Memorial of St. Norbert, bishop

 Although a cleric, Norbert led a very worldly life for a number of years.
 The decisive change took place suddenly in 1115.
 While riding one day, he was overtaken by a thunderstorm.
 A flash of lightning struck the ground before him, the horse threw him, and he seemed to hear a voice upbraiding him for his conduct.

-- Read the life of St. Norbert written by his first disciple, Hugh, who succeded him in the government of his order.
+- Read the life of St. Norbert written by his first disciple, Hugh, who succeeded him in the government of his order.